College: Arts and Sciences

 Admission to the communication major is competitive and based on cumulative grade point average, pre-major course completion and enrollment capacity.
 Select first-year students at the Columbus campus are offered direct admission to the major program based on their high school academic profile.
 Eligibility is determined during the Ohio State Undergraduate Admissions application process and eligible students are notified by the School of Communication by April 15.

-Students pursuing a communication major will complete a specialization within one of three areas of study: communication analysis and practice, new media and communication technology, or strategic communication.
+Students pursuing a communication major will complete a specialization within one of three areas of study: communication analysis and engagement, communication technology, or strategic communication.
 Each specialization is comprised of 34–35 credit hours of course work.

-Students in all three areas of study will take courses in persuasive communication and communication research methods, which are critical foundations for careers in communication.
+Students in all three areas of study will take communication research methods along with an experiential learning course, which are critical foundations for careers in communication.
 Remaining courses in the major are chosen from those that define the various specializations, including electives that allow students to take course work to broaden their knowledge in communication issues.

 Communication students can earn academic credit for communication or news-related experiences through COMM 4191.
 Students have interned at a variety of businesses and organizations, including media outlets (news stations, radio, magazines and newspapers), sports organizations, health care establishments, nonprofit organizations, public relations and marketing firms, political groups and organizations, local businesses, and Ohio State.